rboehme04/AminoOptimizerApp/README.md

 # AminoOptimizerApp

-**AminoOptimizer** is a mobile app that helps you optimize the **amino acid profile** of your recipes — improving the biological value of a meal's protein by identifying its limiting amino acid and suggesting ingredients that fill the gap.
+**AminoOptimizer** is a mobile app that helps you optimize the amino acid profile of your recipes, improving the biological value of a meal's protein by finding its limiting amino acid and suggesting ingredients that fill the gap.

-This project was developed as part of a Bachelor's thesis exploring how nutritional science and AI-assisted recommendations can make everyday cooking more protein-efficient.
+The project started as part of a Bachelor's thesis looking at how nutritional science and AI-assisted recommendations can make everyday cooking more protein-efficient.

 ## Why amino acids?

-Protein quality isn't just about *how much* protein a meal contains, but about *which* amino acids it provides relative to what the body needs.
-A meal is only as good as its **limiting amino acid** — the essential amino acid present in the lowest relative amount compared to a reference protein.
-AminoOptimizer calculates this **Chemical Score** for any recipe and helps you raise it by tweaking ingredients, so more of the protein you eat can actually be used by your body.
+Protein quality isn't just about *how much* protein a meal contains, but about *which* amino acids it provides relative to what the body actually needs.
+A meal is only as good as its limiting amino acid: the essential amino acid present in the lowest relative amount compared to a reference protein.
+AminoOptimizer calculates this Chemical Score for any recipe and helps you raise it by tweaking ingredients, so more of the protein you eat can actually be put to use.

 ## Features

-- **Recipe management** — create, edit, and browse recipes with ingredients, portions, and preparation steps.
+- **Recipe management**: create, edit, and browse recipes with ingredients, portions, and preparation steps.
-- **Nutrition breakdown** — detailed macro- and micronutrient profile per recipe, computed from a curated food-composition database.
+- **Nutrition breakdown**: detailed macro- and micronutrient profile per recipe, computed from a curated food-composition database.
-- **Amino acid score (Chemical Score)** — automatically calculates the limiting amino acid and an overall score for each recipe, visualized with bar and radar charts.
+- **Amino acid score (Chemical Score)**: automatically calculates the limiting amino acid and an overall score for each recipe, visualized with bar and radar charts.
-- **AI-powered optimization** — the Optimizer screen uses an LLM to suggest ingredient swaps or additions that raise the recipe's amino acid score, respecting allergies/dietary exclusions and calorie budget.
+- **AI-powered optimization**: the Optimizer screen uses an LLM to suggest ingredient swaps or additions that raise the recipe's amino acid score, respecting allergies/dietary exclusions and calorie budget.
-- **Ingredient search & substitution** — browse foods (`Lebensmittel`) from the nutrition database and swap them into recipes with live nutrition recalculation.
+- **Ingredient search & substitution**: browse foods (`Lebensmittel`) from the nutrition database and swap them into recipes with live nutrition recalculation.
-- **Personal settings** — dietary preferences, allergies, goals, and units, used to personalize recommendations.
+- **Personal settings**: dietary preferences, allergies, goals, and units, used to personalize recommendations.
-- **Favorites & recent items** — quickly access frequently used recipes and ingredients.
+- **Favorites & recent items**: quickly access frequently used recipes and ingredients.

 ## How it works

 1. **Nutrition data**: Ingredient nutrition data (macronutrients, micronutrients, and essential amino acids) is sourced from the German *Bundeslebensmittelschlüssel* (BLS) food composition database, cleaned and transformed via scripts in `data_curation/`, and served through Supabase.
 2. **Scoring**: For a given recipe, all ingredient nutrition values are aggregated by portion size.
 Each essential amino acid is compared to a reference requirement (optionally adjusted for protein digestibility) to compute a **Ref %** per amino acid; the lowest value is the recipe's **Amino Acid Score** (Chemical Score).
 3. **Optimization**: The app identifies the limiting amino acid(s) and a shortlist of recommended foods rich in them.
-An LLM (Meta Llama 3.1 8B via Hugging Face, called through a Supabase Edge Function) then proposes concrete recipe variants — e.g. adding or swapping ingredients — to raise the score while keeping the recipe realistic and within dietary constraints.
+An LLM (Meta Llama 3.1 8B via Hugging Face, called through a Supabase Edge Function) then proposes concrete recipe variants (e.g. adding or swapping ingredients) to raise the score while keeping the recipe realistic and within dietary constraints.
 4. **Comparison**: Proposed variants are re-scored and presented side-by-side with the original recipe (bar/radar charts) so you can pick and apply the best one.

 ## Tech stack